davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 is run to great depth to avoid any influence on the surface geotherm.
 However, Farallon and forearc scenarios can be treated as maximum temperatures because of the influence of the overriding slab.

+Most of the model uncertainties tend to bias the results towards predicting geotherms at a given depth

 <comment>
 Model-predicted heat flows lower than measured values could be explained